abond936/My-Journal/docs/Project.md

                 │
                 └── navigation
                     └── route.ts          // Handles GET to discover navigation modes for the source

+Coverphoto - We store a reference to a canonical photo object.
+PhotoMetadata Object
+The PhotoMetadata type (defined in /src/lib/types/photo.ts) is the standard structure for all photo references.
+A key property within this object is path, which contains the necessary information to locate the original image file.

+Local - .env.local contains the ONEDRIVE_ROOT_FOLDER variable, the absolute path to the root directory where all photos are stored.

+Server-side route /api/images/local/file serves these images.
+- Accepts a path query parameter from the PhotoMetadata object0.
+- Joins this relative path with the ONEDRIVE_ROOT_FOLDER to get the full, secure file path on the server.
+- Reads the image file from the disk.
+- Returns the image data with the correct Content-Type.
+Client-Side Rendering via getDisplayUrl
+- getDisplayUrl(photo: PhotoMetadata) in /src/lib/utils/photoUtils.ts.
+Rule: Any client-side component that needs to display an image must use this function.
+Components should never attempt to construct an image URL themselves or use the path property directly.
+They pass the entire PhotoMetadata object to this function to get a usable URL.

 #### **Image Integration**
 Status: 🟡 Operational